-A delicate balance between forces of affinity (Mitra) and of freedom to expand (Varuna) keeps everything in balance.
-Mitra-Varuna device as described in Aghastya Samhita is known popularly as the “Baghdad Battery”.
-This device is illustrates the complementary natures of Mitra and Varuna.
-Rishis cognized the play of the Devatas, universal impulses, in every field of existence as they knewn to them then.
-Astronomy was an important science in the Vedic tradition.
-Rishis therefore assigned different regions of the sky to different Devatas based on the unique phenomenon that came to their attention in their meditative state of consciousness.
-They used 27 such divisions for the purpose of tracing and predicting the movement of luminaries in the sky.
+There is a delicate balance between forces of affinity (Mitra) and of the freedom to expand (Varuna).
+This balance keeps everything in place in the universe.
+Mitra-Varuna device as described in the Agastya Samhita is known popularly as the “Baghdad Battery”.
+This device also illustrates the complementary natures of Mitra and Varuna.
+Rishis cognized the play of the Devatas, universal impulses, in every field of existence.
+Certainly, astronomy is an important science in the Vedic tradition.
+Rishis therefore assigned different regions of the sky to different Devatas.
+Besides, they assigned them based on cognizing unique phenomenon in these regions.
+An example of this excellent cognition is the “Zone of Avoidance” or the “Great Attractor”

-They assigned the region close to the galactic center, in the tightly packed galactic bulge, to Mitra Devata where stars have to move delicately while avoiding the gravitational pull from other stars in such close vicinity.
-The Vedic name of the region, namely Anuradha’ suggests it to be an area peripheral to an area where the effect of gravity is total.
-Another phenomenon in this direction, which scientists call as the “Great Attractor” or the “Zone of Avoidance” makes us marvel at the intelligent design in the Vedas.
+They assigned the region close to the galactic center, in the tightly packed galactic bulge, to Mitra Devata.
+Secondly. stars in this region have to move delicately.
+They have to avoid the gravitational pull from other stars in such close vicinity.
+The Vedic name of the region is Anuradha.
+In summary this names suggests the region to be an area peripheral to another area, where gravity is irresistible.
+Secondly, scientists attribute another interesting phenomenon to this direction.
+The “Great Attractor” or the “Zone of Avoidance” lies in this direction.

-The “Great Attractor” had remained a mystery to scientists since the 70s and the 80s.
-Scientists suspected that something with the gravity equivalent to a million billion suns was pulling our galaxy in that direction.
-Scientists had hither to not been able to map the objects in this direction of space as the massive central region of our own galaxy had acted as a shield to the view beyond.
-Using innovative technologies on the Parkes Radio telescope a team of scientists from Australia, the US and the Netherlands have now been able to map the far side of our galaxy.
-They know now that the combined pull from 883 hidden galaxies is the reason for the speed (2 million Km/hour) with which the Milky Way galaxy keeps moving in the direction of the Zone of Avoidance.
+The “Great Attractor” is a mystery to scientists.
+However, scientists have suspected about it since the 70s and the 80s.
+Scientists postulated massive gravity, equivalent to a million billion suns, to be be pulling our galaxy in that direction.
+However, they had not been able to identify any objects in this direction.
+This is so because the central region of our own galaxy shields all farther objects from the view of scientists.
+Recently, a team of scientists have been able to view beyond this shield.
+They use innovative technologies on the Parkes Radio telescope to map the far side of our galaxy.
+Consequently, they have identified a combined pull from 883 hidden galaxies.
+Certainly, this massive gravity constantly pulls the Milky Way galaxy.
+As a result our galaxy moves at great speed (2 million Km/hour) in the direction of the Zone of Avoidance.